 A placental abruption is diagnosed with an ultrasound examination, or after the placenta is delivered a large, old clot can be seen (clots can normally be seen with the delivery of the placenta but they will look fresh).

 A placental abruption can be associated with health conditions such as:

-- An injury or severe blow to the woman's stomach.
-This could occur in a motor vehicle accident (MVA), being kicked in the stomach or after a heavy fall.
+An injury or severe blow to the woman's stomach.
+This could occur in a motor vehicle accident, being kicked in the stomach or after a heavy fall.

-- The woman smoking or her diet being unhealthy.
-You can read more about these issues in lifestyle changes during the pregnancy here.
+The woman smoking or her diet being unhealthy.

 This article contains general information only and is not intended to replace advice from a qualified health professional.